The best trail running socks 2023: for comfort on rough terrain

 Not foot specific

-Unless you’re wearing a extremely low profile running shoe, you won’t really see these trail running socks (as the name suggests), so they won’t protect you from things like stinging plants, brambles or ticks, and are better suited to the warmer months, but there’s lots going on beneath the surface.
+Unless you’re wearing a extremely low profile running shoe, you won’t really see these trail running socks (as suggested by the name), so they won’t shield you from things like stinging plants, brambles or ticks, and are better suited to the warmer months, but, as we found out on test, there’s lots going on beneath the surface.

 The design and fine-gauge knitted material cradles the foot really well, regardless of the lack of left/right specificity, and the seams are entirely undetectable.
 Once pulled on, they stay firmly in place.
-As Darn Tough proudly proclaim at every opportunity, their socks are still made in Vermont, and they are constructed with lots of attention to detail and extremely well quality controlled.
-Available in cushioned (for extra bounce) and non-cushioned (superlight, with more trail feel) versions, these near-as-damn-it half-merino socks offer performance and comfort in equal measure.
+As Darn Tough proudly proclaim every chance they get, their socks are still made in Vermont, and they are crafted with lots of attention to detail and the high level of quality control is obvious.
+The socks are available as either a cushioned or non-cushioned version, so consider the conditions you plan on running in before making your choice.
+To summarize, our running expert Pat asserts that "these near-as-damn-it half-Merino socks offer performance and comfort in equal measure".

 Specifications